 By playing in moments or under circumstances in which you cannot fully focus, you set yourself up for failure and tilt.
 I know you are busy.
-But is it really worth it using in-between time to set yourself up for failure?
+But is it really worth it to use the in-between time to set yourself up for failure?

 What you want is Quality, not Quantity.

-It is incredible what difference this makes in your level of play.
+It is incredible what a difference this can make in your level of play.

 Do you need some proof?
 Here you go: